 Canada has deployed police officers to peace missions around the world since 1989.
-Almost 4,000 Canadian police officers have been to over 33 countries, including Sudan, Kosovo, West Bank, Haiti and Afghanistan.
+Over 4,000 Canadian police officers have been to over 33 countries, including Sudan, Kosovo, West Bank, Haiti and Afghanistan.
 They help rebuild or strengthen police services in countries experiencing conflict or upheaval.
 Through police participation in these missions, Canada commits to building a more secure world.

 Serving on a mission is a unique opportunity for police officers to contribute to public safety in unstable countries.
 It also allows them to improve their leadership, and problem-solving and intercultural skills.
 This benefits their police services and the communities they serve at home.

 Requests for Canadian police come from organizations such as the United Nations or from specific countries.
 The decision to deploy Canadian police is made via the Canadian Police Arrangement (CPA), a partnership between Global Affairs Canada, Public Safety Canada and the RCMP.
 The goal of the Canadian Police Arrangement is to support the Government of Canada's commitments to build a more secure world through Canadian police participation in international peacekeeping and peace support operations, which are critical to longer-term security system reform and conflict-prevention efforts.

 The RCMP manages the deployment of Canadian police, including:

 - planning and evaluating missions